 At Brabo Brasserie, Chef Ethan McKee’s passion for fresh, locally-sourced ingredients shines in dishes like the French onion soup, mushroom and gruyère omelet, moules frîtes and more.

 Del Ray Café

-Old Town’s Fontaine transports diners to a continental café, with more than 20 crêpes options alone.
-While their crêpes are filled with flavors from Tuscany to Paris to Morocco, their most popular is the Alexandrian, with smoked ham, sautéed mushrooms and Swiss cheese.
+Old Town’s Fontaine transports diners to a continental café, with more than 20 crêpes options alone, filled with flavors from Tuscany to Paris to Morocco.
+The most popular crêpe is the Alexandrian, with smoked ham, sautéed mushrooms and Swiss cheese.

 Vola’s Dockside Grill

 Under Vola’s riverside canopy of red umbrellas, start with cheddar-jalapeño hushpuppies served with honey butter, then choose between the cheesy breakfast quesadilla, crab grilled cheese sandwich and more.

 Brunchers who mean business need look no further than Hen Quarter’s bottomless family-style brunch.
 Don’t miss the chicken and waffles, with a crispy fried bird perched atop a corn and cheddar waffle base and sealed with bourbon maple syrup.

 King & Rye

 Head to King & Rye’s courtyard cocktail garden for brunch to sample cast iron cinnamon rolls with cream cheese, plus cocktails like the Spicy Watermelon Crush and K&R Irish Coffee.